arjumandyounus/fintech_mlaimodule/README.md

 <div align="center">
 <strong>(return on equity <= 0.6 and net profit margin <= 0.4) or return on equity<0.2 then performance is bad</strong>
 </div>

 For the prediction part of the assignment, it is mandatory to use sentiment assigned (already given for first 11 days and predicted for last 3 days as part of Q(1) above), proportion of positive words and proportion of negative words as features.
 Use two algorithms namely logistic regression and random forests for the prediction part; use first 11 days as trainin set and last 3 days as test set.
 You are free to be creative and add more features such as proportion of adjectives (which can be done using nltk).

+The final submission needs to be a project report with details about most informative features from Q (2) above.
+Please include any details of additional features you have come up with along with any additional words you may have added to the list of positive and negative words.
+Also include a discussion section on why you think textual analytics and sentiment analysis in particular helps or hinders a company; illustrate with examples from this project.